-You might keep them at bay with a healthy lifestyle and dedicated skincare but before being focused on how to minimize them, you should think about what they want to tell you first.
+You might keep them at bay with a healthy lifestyle, face massages and dedicated skincare but before being focused on how to minimize them, you should think about what they want to tell you first.
 By paying attention to the lines and wrinkles of your face, you can unlock secrets to the rest of your body.

 Our faces reveal so much about us, including many emotions – says Chinese Medicine Practitioner and Cosmetic Acupuncturist Dr Abbie Cloherty. – You can look at someone and immediately see whether they are sad, stressed, angry or happy.
 These different expressions are formed by what’s underneath the skin—muscles, tissues, blood flow, fluids and nerves.
 These are not just connected to our faces, but to the whole bodily system.
 If deeper wrinkles appear in a specific area, the cause may be an emotional imbalance that diet and products alone can’t budge.
 Chinese medicine and acupuncture may help pinpoint areas of struggle for you and gently assist you through a healing process.

 Although genetics mainly determine skin structure and texture, sun exposure is a major cause of wrinkles, especially for people with fair and dry skin.
 Pollutants, smoking, stress and anxiety also contribute to wrinkling.